Bottom Dump Trash Hoppers: Styles, Uses And Benefits (plus real-life examples of using them)

 However, we were able to design a tall narrow bottom dump hopper that fit on top of the grinder.
 The scrap was placed vertically in the hopper at the workstation, then the hopper was placed on top of the grinder.
-When the doors opened, the scrap fell straight down into the grinder.
+When the doors opened, the scrap fell straight down into the grinder, no mess, no fuss.

-Using a bottom drop hopper design, we were able to fit a hopper into the pit perfectly.
+Using a bottom-drop hopper design, we were able to design a hopper the pit could accommodate.

 On top of that, we outfitted the hopper with crane hooks so the hopper could be pulled out and emptied directly into the large dumpster.